kkensuke/nextjs-blog-tutorial/posts/image.md

 ---
 title: "Images in This Blog’s Markdown"
 date: "2024-7-27"
-subtitle: "A guide to using images in this blog’s Markdown files"
+subtitle: "A guide to using images in this blog’s markdown"
 previewImage: "/images/classic_nes_controller.jpg"
 tags: [Markdown]
 ---